 From slow massage to quickies, lube lowers the friction budget so you can explore pacing, angles, and pressure.
 It also helps with hands-only play, making strokes feel smooth instead of grabby.

-Try this tonight: warm a dab between fingers first so application feels like part of foreplay, not a pause.
+Warm a dab between fingers first so application feels like part of foreplay, not a pause.

 Confidence and communication

 Keeping lube on the nightstand sends a friendly message: “We plan for comfort.”
 Many couples find it lowers pressure to “perform” natural wetness and opens easy conversations about what feels good.
 Planned Parenthood’s education resources echo that using lube is normal, practical, and pleasure-positive.
-Planned Parenthood+1